joepdooper/audiovisualize/README.md

 # AudioVisualize

-**AudioVisualize** is a 3 kB JavaScript module that leverages the power of the Web Audio API to visualize and analyze audio in your web applications.
-It provides an easy-to-use interface for loading audio, extracting audio data, and creating visualizations.
+**AudioVisualize** is a 3 kB JavaScript module that leverages the power of the Web Audio API to analyze and visualize audio in your web applications.
+It provides an easy-to-use interface for loading audio and extracting the necessary data used to generate visualizations.
 Check out these [examples](#examples) to learn how to bring your audio data to life with some simple visuals.

 ## Possibilities